- We advise you to exercise a high degree of caution in Madagascar at this time due to the unpredictable security situation and high level of crime.

 To the north of Madagascar, the threat of attacks by pirates against all forms of shipping around Somalia's waters and the Gulf of Aden is significant.
 Sailing vessels are particularly vulnerable.
 For more information about piracy, see our piracy bulletin.
 The International Maritime Bureau issues piracy reports on its website.

-In November 2011, the European Commission banned two Boeing 737-300 aircraft operated by Air Madagascar from flying within the European Union zone.
+In November 2011, the European Commission banned a number of aircraft operated by Air Madagascar from flying within the European Union zone.
 The Commission expressed concerns about the overall safety of Air Madagascar, as well as the safety oversight capability of civil aviation authorities.
 Please refer to our air travel page for information about aviation safety and security.

 When you are in Madagascar, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.